Search our Site

 Download the whole PDF here.
 Short on time?
 Check out the more concise GECKO on the run.

-Bottom line: Hereditary breast/ovarian cancer predisposition refers to an inherited increased lifetime risk to develop breast and/or ovarian cancer and accounts for about 5-15% of these cancers.
+Bottom line: Hereditary breast and ovarian cancer predisposition refers to an inherited increased lifetime risk to develop breast and/or ovarian cancer and accounts for about 5-15% of these cancers.
 The actual cancer risk depends upon the gene involved as well as personal and family history factors.
-Primary care practitioners (PCPs) have a role in identifying those who are at increased risk to carry a pathogenic/likely pathogenic variant in a gene associated with increased cancer risk, as well as facilitating familial testing when there is a known genetic predisposition to cancer.
+Primary care practitioners (PCPs) have a role in identifying those who are at increased risk to carry a pathogenic/likely pathogenic (P/LP) variant in a gene associated with increased cancer risk, as well as facilitating familial testing when there is a known genetic predisposition to cancer.
 Genetic testing may be considered where there is a personal and/or family history of:

 • young age at diagnosis (<50y).